michaelkimball/quote-examiner/README.md

 # Quote-Examiner

 Quote-Examiner is a Spring Boot application that parses a block of text and saves some metadata from it.
-It uses MySQL, Thymeleaf, Bootstrap, Vue.js, Spring Data REST and Apache OpenNLP.
+It uses MySQL, Vue.js (Vuex, Jest & Typescript), Spring Data REST and Apache OpenNLP.

 ## Running